 Marineland Marina has 20+ transient boat slips nestled on the ICW between Palm Coast and St. Augustine, Florida.
 Conveniently located just off the ICW at Marker 87, south of St. Augustine and north of Palm Coast, FL.

 Discover the oceanfront playground that has delighted visitors since 1938.
-Make an ocean of memories as you meet bottlenose dolphins up close, experience the wonder of marine life, explore 80 years of Florida history, and even swim with dolphins in our unique educational programs.
-Plan your adventure today
+Make an ocean of memories as you meet bottlenose dolphins up close, experience the wonder of marine life, explore over 80 years of Florida history, and even swim with dolphins in our unique educational programs.
+Plan your adventure today.

 The River to Sea Preserve is located on both sides of highway A1A at Marineland and is owned jointly by Flagler County and the Town of Marineland.
 The River to Sea Preserve is a prized addition to Flagler County’s unique and beautiful preserves, beginning at the beach of the Atlantic Ocean and reaching west to the Matanzas River (Atlantic Intracoastal Waterway), the River to Sea Preserve protects a rapidly disappearing maritime scrub environment.